jiayou/proto2rosmsg/README.md

   abc = 1;		// not ok

 ```
-- variant types (oneof, anyof) are not supported
+- variant types (e.g. oneof) are not supported
 - gprc service is not supported
 - map is not supported, e.g.
 ```